miDeb/digitales_register/README.md

 * Launch the app with `flutter run`.
 This will launch a debug build of the app.
 For a release build (which is faster), run `flutter run --release` instead.

 ## Demo Mode
-If you want to use the app without having an actual account, select `Vinzentinum` as the school, `demo-user-6540` as the user and `demo` as the password.
+If you want to use the app without having an actual account, select `Vinzentinum` as the school, `demo-user-6540` as the user and any password.
 You will be logged in to a (local) demo account that displays dummy data.
 Please note that some features may not work as usual and data might not be consistent.
 This feature was implemented to enable reviews from countries where `digitalesregister.it` is not accessible, allowing it to be made available in mobile app stores.